reillypascal/personalsite-ssg/pages/wiki/reading/ai-criticism.md

 - Cory Doctorow, “[Pluralistic: Humans are not perfectly vigilant (01 Apr 2024)](https://pluralistic.net/2024/04/01/human-in-the-loop/)”

 > This turns AI-“assisted” coders into _reverse_ centaurs.
 The AI can churn out code at superhuman speed, and you, the human in the loop, must maintain perfect vigilance and attention as you review that code, spotting the cleverly disguised hooks for malicious code that the AI can't be prevented from inserting into its code.

+## Output Quality

+- William Harding, Matthew Kloster, “[Coding on Copilot: 2023 Data Suggests Downward Pressure on Code Quality](https://www.gitclear.com/coding_on_copilot_data_shows_ais_downward_pressure_on_code_quality)”

+> We find disconcerting trends for maintainability.
+Code churn -- the percentage of lines that are reverted or updated less than two weeks after being authored -- is projected to double in 2024 compared to its 2021, pre-AI baseline.
+We further find that the percentage of “added code” and “copy/pasted code” is increasing in proportion to “updated,” “deleted,” and “moved” code.
+In this regard, code generated during 2023 more resembles an itinerant contributor, prone to violate the [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)-ness of the repos visited.

 ## Harassment and Spam